McCoyGroup/RynLib/README.md

 # RynLib

-This started out as a uick layer between python and entos for running DMC
+This started out as a quick layer between python and entos for running DMC

 It's grown a bit...